 Rose gold makes as much of a statement on straight hair as it does on wavy or curly.
 That’s because the natural shine of straight hair boosts the metallic shimmer of rose gold.
 As the color itself is so striking, there’s no need to overdo the styling on your straight hair.
 Simply use a flat iron and a smoothing serum to create a sleek final result.
-A bob or lob looks amazing when paired with this bold hue.
+A bob haircut or lob haircut looks amazing when paired with this bold hue.

 10. Soft Rose Gold Glow Hair Color

 One of the more subtle types of rose gold hair is the soft rose gold glow.
 This hue has more of a golden blonde base, with less pink and red overtones.
 Ideal for those with a neutral skin tone and darker eyes, the soft rose gold glow is a great way to transition platinum hair back to a warmer shade or refresh honey blonde hair for a new season.

 For a fun summer look, special occasion, or festival, it’s hard to look past pink highlights!
 Quirky and feminine, pink strands add a cute and playful vibe to your hair.
 Because rose gold contains pink undertones, it’s a great natural partner for pink highlights.
 Scatter the darker pink pieces throughout your hair or use them to create a frame for your face for an on-trend e-girl vibe.